GSA/digitalgov-pra/_pages/do-i-need-clearance/index.md

 #### Needs PRA clearance:

-Asking for information to be sent to the government, including:
+Asking for information to be sent to the government, for example:

 - Forms, such as the IRS 1040.
 - Written reports, such as grantee performance reports.